Who we are

 Ashley Kidd

-CONSERVATION PROJECT MANAGER
+CONSERVATION PROJECT MANAGER, COFOUNDER

 Ashley worked for 12 years as a public aquarium professional, where her passion in aquaculture supporting sustainable exhibits and conservation initiatives began, notably with SECORE coral conservation & the White Abalone Recovery Project.
 She holds an MS in Fisheries and Aquatic Sciences from the University of Florida, researching sunflower sea stars & their restoration.
 She is fortunate to continue this work at SSL, contributing to the Pycnopodia Recovery Working Group; coordinating public aquarium, non profit and academic partners in sea star conservation aquaculture.